 "The Viscotek 270max is critical to verifying this new method of polymerization," explained Professor Rigoberto Advincula, Department of Chemistry, University of Houston.
 "These are high molecular weight polymers and ring closure is a thermodynamically difficult reaction that must be done under dilute conditions.
 Using the triple detection offered by 270max, we were able to effectively characterize the molecular weight of our sample and detect the degree of ring closure versus the amount of non-closed polymer."

-The Viscotek 270max from Malvern Instruments is a complete, advanced, multidetector GPC/SEC system suitable for all macromolecular applications, particularly research.
+The Viscotek 270max from Malvern Panalytical is a complete, advanced, multidetector GPC/SEC system suitable for all macromolecular applications, particularly research.